atauf/GanttChart/README.md

 This is a custom function to be used in Google Sheets.
-It will automatically fill in the colors of your Gantt Chart given when your spreadsheet is set up with the following columns...START DATE, END DATE, STATUS, BLOCK DATE.
+It will automatically fill in the colors of your Gantt Chart when your spreadsheet is set up with the following columns...START DATE, END DATE, STATUS, BLOCK DATE.

 EXAMPLE Format of Spreadsheet: